mullerdavid/ctf_writeups/cyberquest23/numbers/WRITEUP.md

 ## Password

-The synopsys has 6 lines.
+The synopsis has 6 lines.
 The first column of the map has index ranging 1 to 6.
 It was a common cipher method to use page and letter indexes from books.
 Using the row number and the character at position yields the following: `sfbpvrgl`.
 Using rot13, as the ps suggests: `fsociety`.

 The password unpacks [key.wav](workdir/key.wav).